elsehow/signal-protocol/README.md

 A ratcheting forward secrecy protocol that works in synchronous and asynchronous messaging environments.

+# THIS MODULE IS DEPRICATED

+I recommend you use [@wireapp/proteus](https://www.npmjs.com/package/@wireapp/proteus).

+*All code in this repository is FOR RESEARCH PURPOSES ONLY!*

+---

 This repository is forked from WhisperSystem's own [libsignal-protocol-javascript](https://github.com/WhisperSystems/libsignal-protocol-javascript) by **[@liliakai](https://github.com/liliakai)**, modified to support node and the browser.
 I use [node-webcrypto-ossl](https://github.com/PeculiarVentures/node-webcrypto-ossl) as a drop-in native replacement for WebCrypto API.

 **WARNING: This code has NOT been reviewed by an experienced cryptographer.
 IT IS FOR RESEARCH ONLY!!!!!**